NickCraver/StackExchange.Exceptional/docs/Settings.md

 ### LogFilters (Sanitization)

-These settings are under `.LogFilters`, e.g. `Settings.Current.LogFilters`.
+These settings are under `.LogFilters`, e.g. `Exceptional.Settings.LogFilters`.
 These are for filtering out form and cookie values to prevent logging sensitive data.

 **Form** (`Dictionary<string, string>`): Form submitted values to replace on save - this prevents logging passwords, etc. The key is the form value to match, the value is what to replace it with when logging.